LOOFTInc/LOOFT-Management-Dashboard/README.md

 2. Open the project in Android Studio.
 3. Add Your Firebase Configuration to the project following the instructions [here](https://firebase.google.com/docs/flutter/setup?platform=web).
 4. Update Maps API Key in lib/constants.dart & web/index.html.
 Make sure that your API key has access to the required APIs in the GCloud console (Geocoding API, Maps Embeded API, Maps Javascript API and Places API).
-5. Setup the Firebase Directory Structure following the IoT Data Structure pdf.
+5. Setup the Firebase Directory Structure following [IoT Data Structure.pdf](https://github.com/LOOFTInc/LOOFT-Management-Dashboard/blob/main/IoT%20Data%20Structure.pdf).
-6. Firebase Firestore Roles explains the permission management.
+6. Setup User Roles with [Custom Claims](https://firebase.google.com/docs/auth/admin/custom-claims) following [Firebase Firestore Roles.pdf](https://github.com/LOOFTInc/LOOFT-Management-Dashboard/blob/main/Firebase%20Firestore%20Roles.pdf).
+7. You will also need to setup Cloud functions from this [repository](https://github.com/LOOFTInc/LOOFT-IoT-Dashboard-Functions) for all the functionalities to work.

 If you need more help feel free to contact us.